subspace/subnomicon/docs/decex/domains/workflow.md

 ## Operator Staking

 After a domain is instantiated, anyone may deposit SSC and stake as an operator of this domain, allowing them to participate in the leader election to produce bundles and execute domain blocks.
 They do this by submitting a registration extrinsic with a staking deposit, targeting the first domain instance.
-They will be listed in Operator Registry and eligible to participate in the leader election on the next stake epoch.
+They will be listed in the Operator Registry and eligible to participate in the leader election on the next stake epoch.

 ## Domain Transactions